Stu-Vic/ETL-Project/README.md

 The DataVic Access Policy was endorsed by the Victorian Government in August 2012 for implementation throughout the Victorian public service

 In particular we used data sets from the ‘Crash Stats’ suite of data.
-In particular the following data sets

 https://discover.data.vic.gov.au/dataset/crash-stats-data-extract